Shapes are not enough: CONSERVAttack and its use for finding vulnerabilities and uncertainties in machine learning applications: Impact of CONSERVAttack

 Across the ten runs, the average Fooling Ratio is 0.89, indicating that the attack consistently generates adversarial inputs that successfully alter the network's predictions.
 Next, we need to verify that these adversarial examples achieve this while minimally---ideally imperceptibly---modifying the underlying marginal distributions and feature correlations.
 The corresponding metrics, the Jensen-Shannon Distance and the Frobenius norm of the difference between correlation matrices, are shown in Figure \ref{fig:Higgs_JSD_Unrestricted} and \ref{fig:Higgs_FN_Unrestricted}.

-For the JSD, all but one run remain below 0.02, indicating a good match between the adversarial and clean distributions.
-Similarly, $\Delta$FN remains below 0.2, demonstrating a low perturbation of the correlations.
+For the Jensen-Shannon Distance, all but one run remain below 0.02, indicating a good match between the adversarial and clean distributions.
+Similarly, $\Delta_F$ remains below 0.2, demonstrating a low perturbation of the correlations.
 These results indicate that, across multiple independent runs, it is feasible to generate adversarial samples that induce misclassification while only minimally altering the marginal distributions and correlations.

 The attack shows similar behavior on the TopoDNN network.
-Across ten independent runs, there, the average Fooling Ratio is 0.675, with an average JSD of 0.045 and an average $\Delta$FN of 0.182.
+Across ten independent runs, there, the average Fooling Ratio is 0.675, with an average $D_{\mathrm{JS}}$ of 0.045 and an average $\Delta_F$ of 0.182.
 Corresponding plots and additional results are provided in the Appendix \ref{App:AttackRes}.